aflaxman/dp_2020_census/plugged_text.md

 (e.g. Female), and one age (e.g. 46).
 Although the 2020 census will
-include more variables, the 1940 data run with E2E test code only included race (6 mutually exclusive categories), ethnicity (non-Hispanic and Hispanic), and age group (under-18 and 18-plus).
+include more variables, the 1940 data run with E2E test code only included race (6 mutually exclusive categories), ethnicity (non-Hispanic and Hispanic), age group (under-18 and 18-and-over), and group quarters (6 categories).
-The number in the box, which we call a histogram count, is the number of people in the geographic unit with the features of the label (e.g. the number of 18-plus-year-old non-Hispanic White women in enumeration district 107).
+The number in the box, which we call a histogram count, is the number of people in the geographic unit with the features of the label (e.g. the number of 18-and-over non-Hispanic White women in enumeration district 107).
 Step one adds geometrically distributed random noise to numbers in each box according to the privacy budget at the level $\epsilon_i.$ This noisy data is unsatisfactory because the